Engineering Precise and Robust Effective Hamiltonians: Control Setup

 where the average CPTP map $\bar \Lambda$ is

-The goal is to design $\lc{a_k(t)}$ to achieve the desired FoM with respect to \cite{magesan2013modeling} $\bar\Lambda$ or $\bar\rho(T_\text{seq})$ for tasks in Table 1.
+Here, $p$ denotes the probability densities of the parameters.
+The goal is to design $\lc{a_k(t)}$ to achieve the desired FoM with respect to $\bar\Lambda$ or $\bar\rho(T_\text{seq})$ \cite{magesan2013modeling} for tasks in Table \ref{obj}.
 For example, if the overall unitary target for $U(T_\text{seq})$ is $U_0$, then the average gate fidelity of the sequence can be calculated as

 When knowing the details of the errors is important (e.g., in implementing quantum error correction, noiseless subsystems, and distinguishing between coherent and stochastic errors), one should report the full average CPTP map $\bar \Lambda$.
-Note that since the FoM and the CPTP map $\bar\Lambda$ are typically estimated via Monte Carlo simulations, they are not suitable for direct use in the design of control sequences.
-Instead, a simple overlap is used to estimate the fidelity of $U(T_\text{seq})$:
+In general, the coherence of the error can be measured by the orthogonality of $\bar \Lambda$: